1952–53 Minneapolis Lakers season

 The 1952–53 Minneapolis Lakers season was the fifth season for the franchise in the National Basketball Association (NBA).
 The Lakers continued to be the dominant force in the league as they won the Western Division with a 48–22 record.
 In the playoffs, the Lakers would sweep the Indianapolis Olympians in 2 straight.
 In the Western Finals, the Lakers would win the first 2 games at home.
 Against the Fort Wayne Pistons, the Lakers were pushed to a 5th game.
 The series returned to Minneapolis, where the Lakers won the 5th game 74–58.
 In the Finals, the Lakers vanquished the New York Knickerbockers for their 2nd straight Championship, and 4th Championship overall in the franchise's first five seasons in the NBA.
+HoopsHype later ranked this squad as the team with the fourth-easiest path to an NBA Finals championship, noting them as the team who had the easiest path while facing off against opponents who held mostly above-average records that season, with the only outlier being their first round opponent of the Indianapolis Olympians under their final season of existence.